 Copyright strike basics

-Keep in mind, videos can be removed from the site for different reasons, not all of which are copyright related.
+Bear in mind that videos can be removed from the site for different reasons, not all of which are copyright-related.
 Also, Content ID claims don't result in a strike.

 We all make mistakes.
 When you get a copyright strike, it acts as a warning.
 However, copyright strikes may affect your ability to monetise.
 In addition, if your live stream or archived live stream is removed for copyright, your access to live streaming will be restricted for 90 days.

 If you receive three copyright strikes: